 Note: Assisted living, hospice, and residential care facilities are open to all residents and do not just serve a community.
-Some residents in a community health area might access home and community health services outside their area of residence but most prefer to stay in their neighbourhood whenever possible.
+Some residents in a community health area might access home and community health services outside their own health area but most prefer to stay in their neighbourhood whenever possible.